ratt-ru/montblanc/README.md

 ### Setting up the CUDA path

-Montblanc is dependent on PyCUDA, which in turn depends on CUDA.
+Montblanc is dependant on PyCUDA, which in turn depends on CUDA.
 It needs to know where CUDA is installed.
 This is usually somewhere like `/usr/local/cuda-5.5`.
 It is useful to create the following environment variables.

     # export CUDAHOME=/usr/local/cuda-5.5
     # export PATH=$PATH:$CUDAHOME/bin